 Special foods are indispensable on all occasions, especially weddings and festivals.
 You can find some places selling these dishes on normal days; however, soaking in the festival atmosphere and tasting them will bring you a different experience.

-If you usually watch the news, you probably know an event in 2009 relating to tabouli.
-In this time, 350 workers worked continuously for more than 10 hours to produce the largest bowl of tabouli salad.
+If you usually watch the news, you probably know about a 2009 event relating to Tabouli.
+During this time, 350 workers worked continuously for more than 10 hours to produce the largest bowl of Tabouli salad.

-It was recorded in the Guinness World Record as the biggest salad globally with a 9,532 lb 12 oz in weight.
-This salad was born in the mountains of Syria, and Lebanon dates back to the Middle Ages.
+It was recorded in the Guinness World Record as the biggest salad globally, with 9,532 lb 12 oz in weight.
+This salad was born in the mountains of Syria and Lebanon, dating back to the Middle Ages.

 It has quickly become an indispensable dish in Lebanese and Syrian meals.
 The ingredients, including tomato, mint, onion, and more, make it perfect and nutritious to serve as an appetizer.
 You cannot skip this food if you have an upcoming Syria tour.
 If not, you will regret it for the rest of your life.